Nanyte25/Glitchtipcli/README.md

 # Glitchtipcli
 Glitch-tip Error tracking software command-line tool in python click

-## To run Glitchtip commandline tool locallay.
+## To run Glitchtip commandline tool local setup.

 - Step 1.
 Clone this repository and run the following command and setup a virtual environment.